Porting Takua Renderer to Windows on Arm

 Speaking of 2D drawovers, one particularly interesting use of 2D drawings to art-direct stylization on Wish is in Magnifico’s magic and in various effects like flames and torches.
 Normal volumetric effects created from simulations tend to be highly physical and detailed, but Wish’s style called for these effects to harken back to the much more graphic shape language of magic effects from Disney Animation’s hand-drawn era.
 To do this, our effects artists built on top of the neural volume style transfer work from Raya and the Last Dragon [Navarro and Rice 2021] and Strange World [Navarro 2023] to develop a new system where effects animation would begin with hand-drawn 2D elements, which were then projected and extruded into the 3D space to provide a guide for neural volume style transfer on top of volume simulations [Tollec and Navarro 2024].
 The result is that Wish’s volumetric effects combine the movement and interactions of physical simulations while retaining the shape and style of traditional hand-drawn effects.

 Everything I’ve written about here is just what I was familiar with on this film; vastly more work went into every single frame of Wish than even I know.
 The final look of Wish is something that I think really is unique and beautiful.
 Wish’s 3D watercolor look speaks to the entire history of Disney Animation and simultaneously roots itself in the studio’s rich traditional hand-drawn legacy while also exemplifying the studio’s long history of innovating and driving filmmaking craft forward.
 Walt Disney never stopped seeking to innovate in animation, and 100 years after he founded the studio, the animation studio that carries his name today continues to embody that same bold spirit on every new film.
 As someone who’s a lifelong fan and student of animation, I feel incredibly humbled and fortunate to get to contribute towards that legacy every day.
+Wish is also accompanied by the short Once Upon A Studio, which is a wonderful tribute to 100 years of Disney Animation characters.

 Below are some frames from Wish, pulled from the Blu-ray and presented in no particular order.
 As always, I’d highly recommend seeing Wish on the biggest screen you can find!